vtex-apps/io-documentation/docs/en/Recipes/store/enabling-the-stores-pwa-notice.md

 ---
 title: Enabling the store's PWA notice
 description: "PWA is a sort of web app used to natively promote certain advantageous features to users, such as offline functionalities.
-This recipe will help you find out how to enable notices that prompt users to install the PWA of your store."
+This recipe will help you find out how to enable notices that prompt users to install your store's PWA."
 date: "11/11/2019"
 tags: ["pwa", "store-pwa"]
 version: "0.x"